 - Blue cheese contains a fungus that produces a toxic substance called roquefortine C. It can cause vomiting, diarrhoea and seizures if eaten.

 What to do if your dog is poisoned

 If your dog shows any symptoms of poisoning, or if they’ve eaten something they shouldn’t, take them to your nearest vet immediately.
 If possible, take the source of the poison with you to give your vet a clearer picture of the problem.
 In the case of fungus or mushroom poisoning, note where you found it and take a sample in a plastic bag (a poo bag comes in handy) to help identify it.

 Stay calm and never make your dog sick as this can cause further issues that can harm them.

 Dog anti-poisoning treatments

 Treatments vary depending on the type of poison and the amount eaten.
 An antidote can usually only be given if your vet knows the source of the poison.
 If the toxin is unknown, your vet will treat your pet’s symptoms to maintain the normal function of their organs until the poison has passed through their body.

 Unfortunately, some poisoning cases can’t be treated and may be fatal, particularly if a large amount of toxin has been swallowed.

 Although still considered rare, cases of Alabama rot (or CRGV) in dogs have risen in recent years after it was first identified in the US in the 1980s.
 Keep reading for our advice on what it is, how to spot it and what to do if your dog is affected.

-Diabetes affects dogs as they get older.
-Learn more about the disease and what you can do to try and prevent it or how you can support your dog if they already have it.
+Diabetes can affect dogs as they get older.
+Learn more about the disease and what you can do to try and prevent it, or how you can support your dog if they already have it.